Skip to main content

 Research activities

 The overarching goal of Dr. Silva’s research is to investigate the impact of physical activity and exercise on brain health in mid- and late-life.
-He is also interested in identifying factors associated with neurodegeneration and neuroprotection during the aging process, using novel data modeling techniques to identify high-risk individuals and design targeted interventions.
+He is also interested in identifying factors associated with neurodegeneration and neuroprotection during the aging process, using novel data modelling techniques to identify high-risk individuals and design targeted interventions and studying underexplored markers like white matter myelin.
 Dr. Silva's expertise encompasses the design and implementation of randomized controlled trials and observational studies in healthy and clinical populations, as well as the collection and analysis of neuropsychological, cardiorespiratory, gait spatiotemporal characteristics, and neuroimaging data.

 A cornerstone of Dr. Silva’s academic mission is to advocate for open science and the democratization of knowledge.
 He actively promotes research, mentoring, and teaching environments that are free from any form discrimination based on gender, sexual orientation, religion, ethnicity, race, body composition, and cultural background.
 Dr. Silva seeks to empower and inspire people from diverse backgrounds as he understands that increasing diversity is central to promoting social justice.
 Additionally, Dr. Silva is supportive of the responsible and ethical use of AI to promote equity in research and teaching and for the betterment of society.
 Dr. Silva is open to discussing collaborations in these areas as well.